album-app/album-workshop/src/pages/03_1_write_solution_setup_parameters.md

 </details>

-Now our solution has everything it need to be installed and executed.
-To install your solution run the following command inside your album environment:
+Now our solution has everything it needs to be installed and executed.
+To install your solution run the following command inside your Album environment:

 ```
 album install path/to/your/solution.py